To get your GED diploma, you need to pass 4 GED subject tests. These subjects include Social Studies, Science, Language Arts, and Math.

 Students should also be able to understand charts and graphs that represent Social Studies data.
 This way, students can show their general educational development on test day.

-Help is also offered at many schools, community learning centers, and colleges that provide preparatory classes, and if you’re on Twitter, you may also find assistance at some other site, and please keep in mind that preparation is key to being successful at GED testing and earn your diploma.
+Help is also offered at many schools, community learning centers, and colleges that provide preparatory classes, and if you’re on Twitter (now, X), you may also find assistance at some other site.
+Please keep in mind that preparation is key to being successful at GED testing and earning your diploma.
+This answers your question: How do I get a GED diploma?

 Practice Makes Perfect